top of page

 - to the tune of Huanxisha

-filled with the fragrance of boiling cocoons,
+filled with the aroma of boiling cocoons,

-and travel through piemarker’s dense foliage,
+and strolling through a piemarker’s foliage,-

-Women go on chatting through the fences,
+Women laugh as they chat through the fences,

 I asked if the bean leaves would go golden soon.